spchanakya/Food-Quality-Classification/README.md

 # Food-Quality-Classification
-The Main_code_ipynb is the main code whihc conists the desisgning of the models and its perfermance and metrics

-The code consits how the data has been imported and the code to conevrt the images a sdataframes and stored in pickel format.

-Th
+# The Main_code_ipynb consists of
+all the models and their training blocks

+About the Data

+All approaches

+# The Test Execution. ipynb is the leading performance block.

+I would recommend executing this code for a small sample of code (tstresize.jpeg) and we will get the output label .

+In this code, we will import the final_Model, which is the best model is VGG16 pre-trained with fine-tuning, which has 88% accuracy .and the test input is tstresize.jpeg, and we will get the output of the code as the predicted label.